getcontacts/getcontacts/README.md

 ## File format

-MDContactNetworks is compatible with all topology and trajectory file formats readable in VMD.
+MDContactNetworks is compatible with all topology and reimaged trajectory file formats readable in VMD.

 ## Running the Code